Under the Magnifying Glass: A Dissection of Hate Crime

 There have been efforts and changes in the law in recent years to create legal definitions of what constitutes hate crime.
 A good example of this is the introduction of section 146 of The Criminal Justice Act for England and Wales in 2003.

-At the time of committing the offence, or immediately before or after doing so, the offender demonstrated towards the victim of the offence hostility based on sexual orientation (or presumed sexual orientation) of the victim.
+At the time of committing the offense, or immediately before or after doing so, the offender demonstrated towards the victim of the offense hostility based on sexual orientation (or presumed sexual orientation) of the victim.

 That the offence is motivated (wholly or partly) by hostility towards persons who are of a particular sexual orientation.